rdegraafwhizzkit/oracdc/README.md

 - Download Oracle JDBC Driver from http://www.oracle.com/technetwork/apps-tech/jdbc-112010-090769.html
 - Install the driver in your own MVN repository by executing `mvn install:install-file -Dfile=ojdbc6.jar -DgroupId=com.oracle -DartifactId=ojdbc -Dversion=6 -Dpackaging=jar`
+- I still have to take a look if one is allowed to package the Oracle JDBC driver with the application, I suspect not!
 - Build jar by invoking `mvn clean package`

 ## Prepare database